Scholars Online Science Frequently Asked Questions

 Overview • The Science Curriculum • FAQs • Program Design

 Scholars Online teachers offer college preparatory courses.
 We assume that students need to be able to master the material at a level that will allow them to compete for college admissions and scholarships on a par with students from both public and private institutions.
-Our textbooks and other materials are chosen with this purpose in mind.
-All of the texts we use are rated as "introductory college level", but it is also true that all of them are used in high schools recognized for their academic rigor.
+Students should not take Biology, Chemistry, or Physics without adequate preparation in life sciences or physical sciences, such as that offered by the Natural Science courses.
+The upper-division courses, although we no longer seek AP certification, still use college-level texts and follow many aspects of the AP curriculum in order to prepare students for the AP exams, if they wish to take these.

 We still believe, however, that the best way to validate and report your student's performance in biology, chemistry, or physics is to have them take the SAT Subject examination at the end of their course.
-Our experience has been that students who perform adequately in our courses (70% in raw score) perform outstandingly on the SAT examinations, routinely earning scores of 700 or above.
+Our experience has been that students who perform adequately in our courses (85% in adjusted score) perform outstandingly on the SAT examinations, routinely earning scores of 700 or above.

-All Scholars Online courses curriculum offer quiz feedback either weekly or on a per-chapter or per-unit basis.
-All courses require students to complete unit homework for which they receive immediate automated feedback and individual teacher evaluations, or to post homework solutions to the course bulletin board.
-You can easily check at your own convenience whether your student is completing assigned work, and how he is doing on it.
+All Scholars Online courses in the science curriculum use the MOODLE course delivery software to administer quizzes either weekly or on a per-chapter or per-unit basis.
+These are graded automatically and students receive instant feedback.
+Students also must complete and submit to the MOODLE one or more weekly homework assignments,as well as lab reports, for which they receive individual teacher evaluations.
+Using the Mentor Block in your own Moodle account, you can easily check at your own convenience whether your student is completing assigned work, and how well he or she is doing on submitted course materials.

-Individual students who have intermittent problems with material may always request help via email or drop in during free-form "office hour" chat sessions.
+Individual students who have intermittent problems with material may always request help via email.
 A limited amount of personal tutorial (arranged at the mutual convenience of student and instructor) is available as part of the course.
 If extensive help is necessary, parents can request personal tutorials at a per-hour fee.

 Gingerly?